cainhill/cainhill.github.io/_blog/2025-08-01-timekeeper.md

 These tips can be used in addition to other popular advice: setting clear timing allocations, briefing your presenters, running a practice presentation, or giving presenters timers.

-**What does not work?**
+## ❌ What does not work?

-- ❌ **Countdown Timers:** Adding a timer to the slides themselves is stressful for the presenters and does not work across slides.
+- **Countdown Timers:** Adding a timer to the slides themselves is stressful for the presenters and does not work across slides.
-- ❌ **Mouse Signals:** In the early days of virtual presenting, I would jiggle the mouse around the bottom of the screen as a secret cue to the presenter, but we found that the presenter would often be absorbed by presenting and not register such a subtle hint.
+- **Mouse Signals:** In the early days of virtual presenting, I would jiggle the mouse around the bottom of the screen as a secret cue to the presenter, but we found that the presenter would often be absorbed by presenting and not register such a subtle hint.
-- ❌ **Screen Blanking:** I have previously tried to blank the screen to help presenters conclude (fading to black or white, or stopping presenting the slides entirely), but presenters would often interpret this as a technical glitch rather than a subtle cue to conclude.
+- **Screen Blanking:** I have previously tried to blank the screen to help presenters conclude (fading to black or white, or stopping presenting the slides entirely), but presenters would often interpret this as a technical glitch rather than a subtle cue to conclude.